Statute of Limitations

 For debt, the statute of limitations starts either when the debtor last made a payment, or when the payment was due.
 Once the statute of limitations on a debt is reached, the creditor may use the court system to collect the debt.
 However, if the debtor/defendant raises the affirmative defense of statute of limitations in a timely manner, the court must dismiss the case.
 A court will not raise the statute of limitations defense on its own — the court is a neutral referee — the defendant must raise this defense.

-1. Make a payment
+1. Make a voluntary payment

 2. Acknowledge the debt